digio/orchestration-assessment/README.CONDUCTOR.md

 ### All-in-one option

+The file `docker-compose-conductor.yml` will clone the Conductor repository, build the sources and create local Docker images for Conductor and Conductor UI.
-The file `docker-compose-conductor.yml` will build and set up all the required containers and network configuration to explore Conductor locally.
+It will then set up all required containers and network configuration required to work with Conductor locally.

 When running the first time start by executing a `build` of required containers as the Conductor project does not provide official Docker containers.